DQ LEARNING CENTER

 - Valves that must cycle before or after another event has occurred are strong possibilities for automation.
 These types of systems can easily be automated so that the sequence happens with little or no manual input.
 Using limit switches or relays allows a whole series of events to occur based on a preceding event.

 Valves which are some distance away from the operator who must cycle the valve should be automated.
 Today, automated ball and butterfly valves can be operated hundreds and even thousands of miles away from the control room.
-Using telephone, radio frequency and other such hard wire and wireless control signals a plant can now get almost instant response from their remote valves.
+Using telephone, radio frequency and other hard wire and wireless control signals a plant can now get an almost instant response from their remote valves.

 Solenoid valves are typically easy to install and are used in applications utilizing pressure, flow, temperature and level switches.
 They can also be controlled by PLC units that only output a single control signal.